cicada-lang/causality/docs/persons/polya/mathematics-and-plausible-reasoning/vol-2--patterns-of-plausible-inference.md

 reasoning in such a situation -- in fact, it is our main purpose to see just that.
 Yet we need at least one more example to broaden our observational basis.

+## 4. Deus ex machina [God out of the machine]

+## 7. Some typical indications

+We consider a situation in which plausible reasoning comes naturally to the problem-solver.
+You are engaged in an exciting problem.
+You have conceived a plan of the solution, but somehow you do not like it quite.
+You have your doubts, you are not quite convinced that your plan is workable.
+In debating this matter with yourself, you are, in fact, examining a conjecture:

+**A. This plan of the solution will work.**

+TODO